Kubab511/portfolio-v2/README.md

-# CV Website Project
+# Personal Website

-This is my project which aims to create a website with a portfolio of my work as well as my CV
+This is my personal website made fully in React TS

-Made fully in html with JS scripting and using Tailwind CSS for styling
+It aims to showcase my skills and projects I've worked on